 The Gazetteer of Scotland, W Chalmers, Dundee 1803.

+You can see the administrative areas in which Forfar has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference NO455505 (Lat/Lon: 56.631404, -2.869696), Forfar which are provided by:
+You can see maps centred on OS grid reference NO467492 (Lat/Lon: 56.631404, -2.869696), Forfar which are provided by:

 - National Library of Scotland (Old Ordnance Survey maps)

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)

 - Magic (Geographic information) (Click + on map if it doesn't show)

 - GeoHack (Links to on-line maps and location specific services.)